 A recent stat from the National Association of Home Builders says that the typical buyer is shopping for more than three months before finding the home that’s right for them.

-While it may go against everything you hope for (and have seen on House Hunters), keep in mind that you may need more than a few weekends of open houses and home showings to find the house you’ll eventually purchase.
+While it may go against everything you hope for (and have seen on tv shows like House Hunters), keep in mind that you may need more than a few weekends of open houses and home showings to find the house you’ll eventually purchase.

 Be ready to bid

 While it may take you some time to find the perfect home, homes in low- to mid-tier price points and in-demand locations are selling fast, fast, fast.
 Even in January, a historically slow month for home sales, we saw the market moving quickly: